speedment/speedment-doc/pages/stream_fundamentals.md

 ## Terminal Operations
 A *Terminal Operations* starts the `Stream` and returns a result that depends on the `Stream` pipeline and content.
-For example, `collect` is a *Terminal Operation* because we cannot add additional operation to a `Stream` pipeline after `collect` has been called.
+For example, `collect` is a *Terminal Operation* because additional operation cannot be added to a `Stream` pipeline after `collect` has been called.

 ### Common Operations
 Here are some common examples of *Terminal Operations* that can be accepted by a `Stream`: